Hexagon Offence v2.21

 Also available in French / en Français (v2.1)

-Note: This page is currently undergoing reconstruction, not all concepts are represented as concisely as they could be!
+This page is an old version, not all concepts are represented as clearly and concisely as in version 2.31!

 Ultimate is a team-based field sport, and as such Movement, Positioning, and Technique/Skillset are the major elements for strategic consideration.
 Hex Offence’s movement is comparable to Spain’s tiki-taka quick passing style of soccer play.
 Hex’s positioning is spread like a network – maximising connections between players, and as such maximising options.
 Technique / skill sets which are suited to Hex include staying balanced and ready to throw or run anywhere at all times, communicating and reacting to your team mates, having spatial and field awareness, and being in control of your acceleration / deceleration at all times.